svcostac/svcostac.github.io/_pages/cv.md

 Summary
 ------

-I am a software engineer, tech lead, at JPMorgan, working on large-scale cloud-native compute distribution of financial risk modelling algorithms.
+I am a software engineer, tech lead, at J.P.
+Morgan, working on large-scale cloud-native compute distribution of financial risk modelling algorithms.

 I was a Research Staff at [IBM T.J.Watson Research Center](https://www.research.ibm.com/labs/watson/) (New York), US until November 2018.
 Before moving to New York and joining IBM in January 2016 I was a postdoc researcher at [Vrije University in Amsterdam](https://www.vu.nl/en) (NL) and [Chalmers Technical University](https://www.chalmers.se/en/Pages/default.aspx) in Gothenburg (Sweden).